Pennsylvania Route 28: History

 In 1927, PA 28 was created, being signed on existing two lane roads from Pittsburgh to Kittanning.
 The highway was extended to Brockway in 1928.
 That same year, the route was under construction from Blawnox to Cheswick, Troy Hill Road to Oakland, and Hazen to Reitz Crossing Road.
 Those sections were completed in 1929, at which point the section from Avella to Woodrow and from Hickory to Fort Cherry Road began construction.
 In 1929, the segments from Blawnox to Cheswick, Troy Hill Road to Oakland, and Hazen to Reitz Crossing Road were completed.In 1930, the segment from Blawnox to Cheswick was opened to traffic, officially completing the original road.

 In 1931, the roadway was paved from Skyline Road to PA 18.

-In 1932, the Kitatang Citizens Bridge was rebuilt with a new substructure.
+In 1932, the Kittaning Citizens Bridge was rebuilt with a new substructure.

 In 1933, the southern terminus was extended from Avella to PA 844 in Independence.

 In 1939, a new trumpet interchange connecting to the replacement Highland Park Bridge opened.

 In 1951, the interchange and underpass over the PA turnpike were completed.

 In 1948, construction began on a new expressway bypass of the segment of East Ohio Street traveling through Millvale.
 It was opened to traffic in 1950.

 In 1952, the intersection with the Tarentum Bridge was completed.

 In 1958, the road between the PA Turnpike Interchange and Etha was either widened to four lanes or given a truck breakdown lane.

 In 1959, the interchange with I-80 was opened.

 On July 15, 1960, the highway's southern terminus was moved from Independence to PA 8 in Etna.
 The former section of PA 28 from South Main Street in the West End Valley to the intersection of Noblestown Road and Crafton Boulevard in Crafton Heights was redesignated as PA 60.
 The remaining 83-mile stretch from Crafton Heights to Independence was renumbered PA 50.
 This designation change was made to reduce the number of concurrent routes in Pittsburgh.
 The changes took effect a few months later and signs were changed by the spring of 1961.

 In 1965, PA 28 was realigned onto Courthouse Road to bypass the more congested parts of Kittanning.

 In 1973, the route was extended to end at the West End Bridge via Western Avenue and the remainder of East Ohio Street.

 In 1977, new emergency truck stopping lanes were constructed in certain trouble areas.